 Award Types.
-The 2019 Plan authorizes the award of stock options, stock appreciation rights, stock grants, stock purchase rights, RSUs, performance shares and performance units, as well as for services as a director, cashbased amounts (including, without limitation, retainers).
+The 2019 Plan authorizes the award of stock options, stock appreciation rights, stock grants, stock purchase rights, RSUs, performance shares, and performance units and cash-based amounts (including, without limitation, retainers) for services as a director.

 Administration.
-The 2019 Plan would be administered by the Board and the Committee (the "Plan Administrator"), as was the 2003 Plan.
-The Board authorizes grants of awards to its directors.
-The Committee, which consists entirely of "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act, will be authorized to grant all types of awards to employees, executive officers and consultants as it was with the 2003 Plan.
-Subject to the provisions of the 2019 Plan and the authority delegated to it by the Board, the Committee will determine as it did pursuant to the 2003 Plan, in its discretion, the persons to whom and the times at which awards are granted, the types and sizes of such awards, and all of their terms and conditions.
+The 2019 Plan is administered by the Board and the Committee (the "Plan Administrator").
+The Board authorizes grants of awards to directors pursuant to the terms of the 2019 Plan.
+The Committee, which consists entirely of "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act, is authorized to grant all types of awards to employees, executive officers and consultants.
+Subject to the provisions of the 2019 Plan and the authority delegated to it by the Board, the Committee determines, in its discretion, the persons to whom and the times at which awards are granted, the types and sizes of such awards, and all of their terms and conditions.
 The Plan Administrator interprets the 2019 Plan and may also establish rules and policies for administration of the 2019 Plan.
-As with the 2003 Plan, the Plan Administrator will have the power and authority to make all determinations and take any actions with respect to the 2019 Plan and awards granted under the 2019 Plan that the Plan Administrator deems advisable and otherwise not inconsistent with the 2019 Plan terms or applicable law.
+The Plan Administrator has the power and authority to make all determinations and take any actions with respect to the 2019 Plan and awards granted under the 2019 Plan that the Plan Administrator deems advisable and otherwise not inconsistent with the 2019 Plan terms or applicable law.

-In addition, the Board expects to delegate as was done with the 2003 Plan to the Management Committee for Employee Equity Awards, which currently consists of our Chief Executive Officer and our Chief Human Resources Officer, the authority to grant RSUs to eligible employees who are not executive officers, directors or consultants in accordance with granting guidelines, vesting schedules and share limits approved by the Committee.
-The Board has also delegated to the Acquired Company & Retention Equity Awards Committee, consisting of the Chief Executive Officer, in his capacity as a member of the Board, the authority to grant new hire and retention RSU awards with customized vesting schedules, and to approve the assumption of outstanding awards in an acquisition and the granting of stock option, performance share and RSU awards to employees of the acquired company who continue as non-executive officers.
+In addition, the Board has delegated to the Management Committee for Employee Equity Awards, which currently consists of our Chief Executive Officer and our Chief People Officer & Executive Vice President, Employee Experience, the authority to grant RSUs to eligible employees who are not executive officers, directors or consultants in accordance with granting guidelines, vesting schedules and share limits approved by the Committee.
+The Board has also delegated to the Acquired Company & Retention Equity Awards Committee (the "CEO Committee"), consisting of the Chief Executive Officer, in his capacity as a member of the Board, the authority to grant new hire and retention RSU awards with customized vesting schedules, and to approve the assumption of outstanding awards in an acquisition and the granting of stock option, performance share and RSU awards to employees of the acquired company who continue as non-executive officers.
+The CEO Committee is also authorized to grant RSUs to consultants.

 Stock Options.
 The Plan Administrator may grant stock options under the 2019 Plan.
-The exercise price of each stock option may not be less than the fair market value of a share of our common stock on the date of grant (except in connection with the assumption or substitution for another stock option in a manner qualifying under Sections 409A and 424(a) of the Internal Revenue Code of 1986, as amended ("Code")).
+The exercise price of each stock option may not be less than the fair market value of a share of our common stock on the date of grant (except in connection with the assumption or substitution for another stock option in a manner qualifying under Sections 409A and 424(a) of the Code).
 In addition, any incentive stock option granted to a person who at the time of grant owns stock possessing more than 10% of the total combined voting power of all classes of our stock or any subsidiary corporation of Adobe (a "Ten Percent Stockholder") must have an exercise price equal to at least 110% of the fair market value of a share of our common stock on the date of grant.